PhpCodeArcheology/PhpCodeArcheology/README.md

 ## Quick start

-Start PhpCodeArcheology in your project root:
+To start PhpCodeArcheology, run the following command in your project root:

 ```
 ./vendor/bin/phpcodearcheology